 Sólheimasandur – Black Sand Beach and “The Plane”

 I couldn’t believe how many people were making the one hour trek each way to the plane (doin’ it for the grams!), but this place was crawling with visitors.
-Once upon a time you could drive all the way to the plane, however with the amount of people going off road and impacting the landscape, you’ll now have to embark on the hour-long trek to the finish line.
+Once upon a time you could drive all the way to the plane, however with the number of people going off-road and impacting the landscape, you’ll now have to embark on the hour-long trek to the finish line.
 Keep in mind that the walk is completely exposed and the weather in Iceland is extremely changeable, so be sure to pack everything you need including a few extra layers for warmth.

 Chasing Waterfalls: Skógafoss and Seljalandsfoss

 Iceland is full of natural entertainment at every turn and although they are far from the only waterfalls to experience in Iceland, they’re two of the most popular and they’re a convenient 29 kilometres apart, so can be visited one after the other.